fsfe/reuse-tool/changelog.d/fixed/rtd.md

-- Make sure that readthedocs can compile the documentation.
+- Make sure that Read the Docs can compile the documentation.
+This necesitated updating `poetry.lock`. (#1028)